-Through assessment of a variety of factors including evolving variants and available vaccines in use, we have determined to focus our development efforts on the intranasal delivery of our vaccine product candidate, NT-CoV2-1, which is more highly differentiated than the currently available and late-stage COVID-19 vaccines.
-As a result, we expect to file an IND application with the FDA in the third quarter of 2022 and immediately upon receipt of approval from the FDA to commence a Phase 1 clinical study with NT-CoV2-1, the protocol for which is currently under development.
+Through assessment of a variety of factors, including our pre-clinical testing to date, the expected benefits noted above, and evolving variants and available vaccines in use, we determined to focus our development efforts on the intranasal delivery of our vaccine product candidate, NT-CoV2-1, which we believe is more highly differentiated than the currently available and late-stage COVID-19 vaccines.
+We are currently evaluating formulation options and considering regulatory pathways to advance the program.
+In connection therewith, we are strategically assessing multiple opportunities inclusive of further regulatory guidance and requirements, and the potential implications thereof.
+As a result, we now anticipate being in a position to file an IND application in the United States and/or a Clinical Trial Application in Canada and to thereafter commence a Phase 1 clinical study with NT-CoV2-1 in the back half of 2023.

-We expect to use our currently available cash resources to continue to advance the development of NT-CoV2-1 through IND-enabling studies, including immunogenicity, viral challenge studies, toxicology studies, and the Phase 1 trial with further clinical development being contingent upon the receipt of additional funding, including non-dilutive government grant funding which we continue to pursue or partnering or out-licensing opportunities.
+We expect to use our currently available cash resources to continue to advance the development of NT-CoV2-1 through IND-enabling studies and commencement of a Phase 1 clinical trial with further clinical development being contingent upon the receipt of additional funding, including non-dilutive government grant funding which we continue to pursue or partnering or out-licensing opportunities.

-Our Antibiotic Product Candidate-Oragenics Derived Compound (ODC-x)
+Our Antibiotic Product Candidate - Oragenics Derived Compound (ODC-x)